 Ms. Todman is a member of the American School Counselors Association (ASCA) and the Georgia School Counselors Association (GSCA).
 You can follow Ms. Todman via Twitter @TodmanCounsels or visit her website: todmancounsels.com.

 In her free time, Ms. Todman enjoys actively engaging in ‘ATLWood’ as a movie extra or behind the scenes as a member of the film crew.
 Ms. Todman’s other passions include traveling, and she can also often be spotted in the crowd at school and cluster sporting events.
 Go Rams!
 Go Knights!

 Counselor, 8th Grade

-Monique Martin was born in Atlanta, but spent her childhood in the beautiful city of Charlotte, NC.
-She earned a bachelor’s degree in psychology from University of North Carolina at Wilmington.
+Monique Martin was born in Atlanta but spent her childhood in the beautiful city of Charlotte, NC.
+She earned a bachelor’s degree in psychology from the University of North Carolina at Wilmington.
 After graduating from UNC - Wilmington, it was through her first career opportunities with Georgia Department of Juvenile Justice and North Carolina Department of Public Safety that she developed an aptitude for identifying individual needs and defining support plans for children of all backgrounds.

 She later shifted her career path to school counseling, receiving a master’s degree in counselor education from North Carolina Agricultural and Technical State University.
 Building meaningful relationships with adolescents and their families and ensuring readiness for students’ next educational steps brings her daily fulfillment.
 The 2021-2022 school year marks her twelfth year as a middle school counselor.
 Ms. Martin has spent most of her counseling career in Metropolitan Nashville Public Schools and Carroll County Schools.
 She has also served students and families in Douglas County Schools.
 Ms. Martin offers a wealth of experience and an abundance of excitement to work alongside this compassionate, innovative faculty and staff at David T Howard Middle School.